 Revenue fell 2.3 percent as the euro zone’s fragile exit from recession, record low interest rates and a fall in fixed-income trading hit both retail and investment banking.

-Machenil would not be drawn on the impact of the one year ban on some dollar clearing activities which begins in January and affects transactions in the oil and gas business which was behind the sanctions-busting.
+Machenil would not be drawn on the impact of the dollar clearing ban, which takes effect in January and affects only transactions in the oil and gas business which was behind the sanctions-busting.

-Although the bank has settled through the fine, the ban and other measures, U.S. investigations are continuing into what individuals at the bank may have done.
+Although the bank has settled, U.S. investigations are continuing into what individuals at the bank may have done.